|Norwood Streetcar, From the Collection of The Public Library of Cincinnati and Hamilton County|

 Library of Cincinnati and Hamilton County

 In an effort to control their own traffic problems, officials in Caracas, Venezuela have recently brought a circus of their own to town.
 Mimes now assist police with traffic direction - making fun of would-be traffic violators by pouting, glaring and grimacing.
-Photographs of the brightly-garbed mimes are available at Mimes Direct Traffic in Venezuela.
 I suspect being accosted by a mime would be more embarrassing than receiving a citation!

 So, as you go about your business this weekend, please follow the traffic laws.
 You may save a life.
-Besides, if things get too out of hand, they might just send in the clowns!
+Besides, if things become too much of a circus, they might just send in the clowns!

 In memoriam: Pearl Marie 'Marie' Warwick (1902-1923) was the daughter of William Morehouse and Pearl (McDonough) Warwick.
 William was my great-grand uncle.
 Pearl Marie was his only surviving child at the time of her death.